esling/esling.github.io/_pages/atiam-ml-2-neural-networks.md

 We will start by training a single neuron to learn how to perform this discrimination with a linear problem (so that a single neuron is enough to solve it).
 To produce such classes of problems, we provide a script that draw a set of random 2-dimensional points, then choose a random line in this space that will act as the linear frontier between 2 classes (hence defining a linear 2-class problem).
 The variables that will be used by your code are the following.

 {% highlight Matlab %}
-patterns      % 2 x n matrix of random points desired       % classes of the patterns inputs        % 3 x n final matrix of inputs (accounting for bias) weights       % 3 x 1 vector of neuron weights
+desired       % classes of the patterns inputs        % 2 x n final matrix of random input patterns weights       % 2 x 1 vector of neuron weights bias          % 1 x 1 vector of bias
 {% endhighlight %}

 </div>{: .notice--blank}